-The United States Supreme Court held in Graham v.
-Florida (2010) and Miller v.
-Alabama (2012) that children may not be sentenced to life without parole without taking in consideration the unique characteristics of youth.
+The United States Supreme Court held in Miller v.
+Alabama (2012) that children may not be sentenced to life without parole for homicide without taking in consideration the unique characteristics of youth.
 In 2014, Florida lawmakers passed legislation requiring individualized sentencing hearings for juveniles who are facing life in prison.
 The legislation also provides for eventual judicial review of the sentence in lieu of parole.
 In 2015, Florida Supreme Court decided in Falcon v.
-State that Miller must be retroactively applied.
-There are nearly a thousand juveniles in Florida who are serving life or de facto life sentences who are now entitled to be re-sentenced.
+State that Miller must be retroactively applied, paving the way for hundreds of inmates who were juveniles at the time of their offenses have a chance at release.

 The Florida Resentencing and Review Project at the FIU College of Law was created with the goal of ensuring that each juvenile in the State of Florida who is either already serving or subject to adult sanctions receives a robust and comprehensive defense.
-The focus of the Project is to provide consultation and training for attorneys who are representing juveniles in the adult system, collect data in the wake of the decisions in Miller and Graham, and advise on policy and legislation affecting juveniles who are subject to prosecution as adults.
-The project is lead by co-ordinatoring attorney, Roseanne Eckert.
+The focus of the Project is to provide consultation and training for attorneys who are representing juveniles in the adult system, collect data, and advise on policy and legislation affecting juveniles who are subject to prosecution as adults.

 Prosecution Innocence Project